Zasilkovna/WooCommerce/README.md

 	return $createPacketData;
 } );
 ```

+You can find description of the attributes in the [official documentation](https://docs.packetery.com/03-creating-packets/06-packetery-api-reference.html#toc-packetattributes).

 ##### Filter shipping rate cost

 To update packeta shipping rate cost in checkout, you can use the following code inserted into ```wp-includes/functions.php```.